global-121/121-platform/README.md

   - [ ] Build the platform (by running the [deploy script](./tools/deploy.sh)):
         Run: `. ./tools/deploy.sh <target-branch>`, where `<target-branch>` is for example: `release/v0.1.0`

+### To "staging" environment
+- This environment works exactly the same as the "production" environment

 ## Glossary